 Even closer to the texture of meat is seitan, which is made of wheat.
 It has a savory taste but takes on other flavors well.
 Unlike tofu, seitan needs to be cooked before adding to a dish and can be pan-fried, simmered, or grilled.
 If you are looking for pre-made meat substitutions, there are several on the market, including stuffed turkey, vegetarian chicken legs, and veggie burgers.

 If it's just protein that you're worried about, you may be surprised to learn that there are several foods out there chock full of protein that are part of a vegetarian diet.
-One, in particular, is quinoa, along with other whole grains, beans, nuts, and leafy greens.
-Vegetarians can also eat eggs as well as certain dairy products for a protein and calcium boost.
+One, in particular, is quinoa, along with other whole grains such as barley.
+Both grains can be substituted in recipes calling for rice and are delicious in salads, baked dishes, and even breakfast cereal.

 Expand Your Palate

-In addition to trying new ways to replace meat, becoming a vegetarian is also a wonderful opportunity for expanding your diet.
+In addition to trying new ways to replace meat, becoming a vegetarian is also a wonderful opportunity to expand your diet.
 Just because you are eliminating certain foods doesn't mean your dietary choices should shrink; there are most likely lots of exciting ingredients and delicious recipes out there that you have never tried!

 If you're a new vegetarian, or just thinking about it, and aren't sure there will be enough variety, go to your local vegetarian restaurant and try a few things on the menu—other than tofu, of course.
 No vegetarian restaurants where you live?
 Head to a Thai food restaurant and try a variety of vegetable curries and noodle dishes or sample meatless soups and stir-fries at a Chinese food restaurant.
 You can also taste savory Indian curries and dumplings at an Indian restaurant.
 And don't forget about platters filled with heaven-scented grain salads and falafel at Middle Eastern restaurants.